 What is it?

-The Pupil Premium is government money designed to help disadvantaged children and young people do well in school.
+The Pupil Premium is government funding designed to help disadvantaged children and young people do well in school.

 How much Pupil Premium money does the school get?